V&A MUSEUM MAIN SHOP

 ROBOTIC CRAFT REMODEL

 Situated at the heart of the museum, the site is crucial in defining the V&A experience.
-The V&A archives at Blythe House reveal that the first V&A shop, as early as 1863, was a showcase for new crafts and a place for visitors to connect with the museum collections.
-This remodel creates a multi-functional space in keeping with the museum, capable of hosting diverse events, as well as classic retail areas, to respond to its growing audience.
+The V&A archives at Blythe House revealed that the first V&A shop, as early as 1863, was a showcase for new crafts and a place for visitors to connect with the museum catalogues.
+This remodel, born of our ability to finding connections between museum and retail narratives, created a multi-functional space in tune with the museum, capable of hosting diverse events, as well as classic retail areas responding to an ever more diverse and growing audiences.

-Spatially the new shop substantially increases its displayable wall space through a concept of lanes and street facades that grew from a close examination of previously hidden steel structures.
-A suspended ceiling, installed in the 1970s, has been removed to increase height and reveal the historic development of the building and project films to reveal new narratives connecting the shop to the collections.
-This structure is echoed with bespoke 10mm mild steel shelving ‘weldments’.
+Spatially the new shop substantially increases displayable wall space through a concept of lanes and street facades that grew from a close examination of previously hidden steel structures.
+A suspended ceiling, installed in the 1970s, was removed to increase height and reveal the historic development of the museum to reveal new narratives connecting the shop merchandising to the museum collections.
+This structure is echoed with bespoke 10mm mild steel shelving ‘weldments’ that extended the life-span as well as tested future sustainable material choices the museum could adopt in both future exhibition and retail spaces.

 Both pavilions make use of latest robotic craft and are made from digitally fabricated components that have been beautifully hand-finished.
 This bespoke 21st Century applied art uses new materials and tailored finishes that are usually only achieved in workshops, and levels of precision normally only found in latest manufacturing technologies.
 The Jewellery Pavilion is formed of four mild steel ‘weldments' weighing half a ton each.
 They have been laser-cut to a precise pattern, hand-welded, and finished in a zinc spray that is then patinated.

 The Pocket Workshop displays a glass and timber structure in which timber shelves are stacked and slotted into water-jet cut structural glass fins so they appear to float on ‘structural air’.
-This glass and timber structure is then clad in glass shingles held in place with timber stakes.
+This glass and timber structure is then clad in glass shingles held in place with timber stakes making a ‘shop window’ demonstrator space in which the stories behind the merchandise can be extended and told, offering a gateway into the museum collection and inspire a greater sense of inquiry.